Skip to main content

 Signup

-During signup, customers may choose to create a business account instead of a personal account.
+During signup, customers can choose to create a business account instead of a personal account.
 Personal accounts remain the default.

 The following table shows a signup flow on mobile devices: